 These deposits are stated at cost, which approximates market.
 Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.
 These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.
-At June 30, 2014, the Village has \$864,421 in deposits (collected bank balances).
-These deposits are all secured from risk by federal deposit insurance and pledged collateral.
+At June 30, 2015, the Village has \$924,675 in deposits (collected bank balances).
+These deposits are all secured from risk by federal deposit insurance and pledged collateral held by the custodial bank in the name of the fiscal agent bank.